 A user journey map is a visual representation of all the actions a user takes when interacting with your product.
 They are generally focused on illustrating the process of a user achieving a certain goal in a specific timeline.
 The idea behind it is to deconstruct the experience of your users into smaller specific steps to help product teams better empathize with the end-user when creating or redesigning a product.

-Mapping out user journeys helps to get a deeper understanding of the habits, needs and pain points of the target audience, therefore allowing teams to design for better user experience.
+Mapping out user journeys helps to get a deeper understanding of the habits, needs, and pain points of the target audience, therefore allowing teams to design for a better user experience.

 User journey vs. customer journey

 User journey and customer journey are two terms that are often used interchangeably when describing one or the other.
 While we can argue that a user is not always a customer, in the context of mapping out their actions, it doesn’t really matter which term you choose.
 In this guide, we are mostly going to be referring to it as a user journey map.

 While both the journey map and user flow are focused on mapping out users’ interactions with the product, these terms are not the same and should not be confused.
 The key difference between these two techniques is that a journey map is more focused on understanding the user’s feelings and pain points at each stage of the journey, while a user flow is much more technical.